Mollis1/Mollis1/README.md

 - 👋 Hi, I’m @Mollis
 - 👀 I’m interested in Fivem/Script developing.
-- 🌱 I’m currently codeing lua,phyton and css.
+- 🌱 I’m currently codeing lua,phyton,css and some HTML.
-- 📫 How to reach me Discord: Real_mollis#1000
+- 📫 How to reach me Discord: Real_mollis#2000